VividVisions/node-turbo/docs/API.md

 #### turbostreamelement.validate()

-Validates the attributes. `attributes.target` (or `attributes.targets`) and `attributes.action` are mandatory.
+Validates the attributes. `attributes.action` is mandatory. `attributes.target` (or `attributes.targets`) is mandatory for any action but 'refresh'.
 Gets called by the constructor.

 Throws {AttributeMissingError} when mandatory attributes are missing.
 Throws {AttributeMalformedError} when mandatory attributes are malformed.